Loreen: 2020–2024: Så mycket bättre, acting debut, Melodifestivalen and Eurovision return

 On 1 April 2023, Loreen was a guest celebrity judge in the episode "Dragodifestivalen" of the Swedish language reality television series Drag Race Sverige broadcast on SVT1 and SVT Play.
 Her song "Is It Love" was released on 13 October 2023 worldwide and was produced by Swedish record producer and songwriter, Rami Yacoub.
 The single was the first release since she signed with her new management, TaP Music.
 In April 2024, she was awarded the Government's Music Export Prize by the Ministry for Foreign Affairs for her contribution to "spreading a modern and positive image of Sweden abroad".
 In May 2024, a European tour set to start in 2025 was announced alongside a new song "Forever" which was performed at the Eurovision 2024 Grand Final, held in Malmö, and released on 10 May 2024.

+2025–present: Sages and Wildfire

-On 19 February 2025, it was announced that Loreen would release a new collaborative project titled "SAGES" with Icelandic artist Ólafur Arnalds.
-The double single "In The Sound of Breathing/Opening" was released 7 March 2025.
-The EP was released 21 March 2025.
+On 19 February 2025, it was announced that Loreen would release a new collaborative project titled Sages with Icelandic artist Ólafur Arnalds.
+The double single "In The Sound of Breathing/Opening" was released 7 March 2025 accompanied by a music video directed by Thora Hilmarsdóttir.
+The full EP was released 21 March 2025.
+A Record Store Day exclusive vinyl of the EP was released 18 April 2026.
+The vinyl includes a new Sages track "Echoes" and a selection of remixes.

 In July 2025, it was announced that Loreen had been signed by Polydor France.
-Alongside the signing announcement, the single "Echoes" was announced for release on 4 July.
+Alongside the signing announcement, the single "Echoes" (Note: Her solo song Echoes is not the same as the SAGES song) was announced for release on 4 July.
 The single was featured in the video game Split Fiction developed by Hazelight Studios.
 Shortly following the release of "Echoes", Loreen released the single "Pum Pum" with David Guetta and Dimitri Vegas on 18 July.

+In January 2026, Loreen's third studio album, Wildfire, was announced for release on 27 March 2026.
+The first single, "Feels Like Heaven", was released on 23 January.
+On 20 August Loreen was a guest judge on the 7th episode of Drag Race France season 4.